 Signing under a different name is a way to separate these two people.
 One is the investigative journalist who is a separate investigator with a distinct way of working.
 On the other side is the journalist and the newsroom editor who has a role to sell her newspaper.
 I never combine the two.

 The computer I use for investigations is different from the computer I use daily at the office.
 The telephone number I use for investigations is different from my office phone.
 My Skype account is different.
 My email is different and I use encrypted email.
 All these little details that help protect me as a journalist.
+ICIJ is an independent, donor-supported investigative news outlet.
+Together, we expose wrongdoing so that the world can make it right.

 What advice would you give to someone who wants to become an investigative journalist?